aselshall/rm/hw/class-presentation2.md

 **Introduction:**
 - Provide a broad overview of your research topic to establish context
-- Clearly define the research problem you intend to address
+- Based on an in-depth literature review, clearly define the research problem you intend to address
-- Explain the significance of your research within the broader field
+- Based on an in-depth literature review, explain the significance of your research within the broader field

 **Literature review summary:**
 - Summarize key findings from your literature review that highlight the gap your research will fill
 - Discuss relevant studies, theories, or models that support the foundation of your research

 **Research question**
-- Clearly articulate your research question
+- Based on an in-depth literature review, clearly articulate your research question
 - Ensure that your research question is specific, focused, and aligns with the gap identified in the literature review

 **Research objectives**